EPI-USE-Labs/activesupport-decorators/README.md

 'MyClass.class_eval do' to extend the original class as this is what triggers the original class to be loaded.
 Disadvantages of this approach include:
 * decorators may not expect other classes to be decorated already, it's a bad idea to depend on load order.
-* development mode is a bit slower since your eager decorator loading usually has a cascade effect on the application.
+* development mode is a bit slower since your decorator eager loading usually has a cascade effect on the application.
-  This is more noticable when using JRuby as it will be a compile action instead of class load action.
+  This is more noticeable when using JRuby as it will be a compile action instead of class load action.
 * using 'MyClass.class_eval do' instead of 'class MyClass' means you can not define constants.

 This gem works by hooking into ActiveSupport, which means that decorators are loaded as required instead of at